MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/Get-MgEducationUserAssignmentSubmissionSubmittedResource.md

 Teachers can leave notes in some resources.
 This API is supported in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaEducationUserAssignmentSubmissionSubmittedResource](/powershell/module/Microsoft.Graph.Beta.Education/Get-MgBetaEducationUserAssignmentSubmissionSubmittedResource?view=graph-powershell-beta)

 ## SYNTAX

 ### List (Default)